bbauska/LFS170x/readme.md

 Decentraland is a virtual world built on top of the Ethereum blockchain.
 A fully decentralized world where users can interact, build and exchange items, ideas, even enjoy a concert with virtual friends (real life people that they met in Decentraland).<br>
 Decentraland is run by a DOA, decentralized organization built with smart contracts and dapps (decentralized applications).<br>

-Watch this video to learn more about Decentraland [Decentraland](https://www.youtube.com/watch?app=desktop&v=qGgYEwJrw0w/).
+Watch this video to learn more about [Decentraland](https://www.youtube.com/watch?app=desktop&v=qGgYEwJrw0w/).

 ### Music
 Experts from Statista projected that the music industry will grow from $1.4 billion to $17.2 billion dollars between 2012 and 2021.
 That’s a lot of dough, and it probably wouldn't all go to deserving parties, until blockchain entered the scene.
 Now there is a way for artists, producers, and labels to get paid on time, in full with royalties going directly back to the artist.